Olan1/revu/README.md

 Users can only edit and delete reviews that are linked to their profile.

 All forms validate the data entered:
-- Sign up form ensures no empty fields, verifies email address, and ensures password has uppercase and lowercase letters, a digit, a special character, and is at least 8 characters long
+- The sign-up form ensures no empty fields, verifies email address and ensures password has uppercase and lowercase letters, a digit, a special character, and is at least 8 characters long
-- The sign in page verifies that bothe the email address an password are in the database and are linked to the same user
+- The sign-in page verifies that both the email address and password are in the database and are linked to the same user
 - The Edit/New REVU forms check for empty fields, valid URLs, fields requiring numeric values are numbers, and the rating falls within the specified range

 ### Features Left to Implement